danny-andrews/elemint/README.md

 # Mint Element

 Mint Element is a lightweight, reactive way to build web components.
-No classes, no giant inheritence hierarchies, no compilers, no `this`, no decorators.
+No classes, no compilers, no `this`, no decorators, no dynamic scoping madness (looking at you, React Hooks).
 Just plain functions and reactive variables.

 ```js
 import makeElement from "mint-element";